Base Camp

 What curriculum are you using for Approach and Base Camp?

-In Base Camp, we will use the Claritas Fundamental Grammar Guide along with the Cycle 3 Grammar Workbooks.
+In Base Camp, we will use the Claritas Fundamental Grammar Guide along with the Cycle 3 Grammar Workbooks and IEW for creative writing.
 Students are grouped by age to ensure appropriate pacing and depth.

 3rd–4th grade: Units 1–2, providing a strong introduction to grammar concepts